Outdated or Unsupported Browser Detected

 At the hearing, the ALJ will review the testimony and exhibits they receive at the hearing, decide how the UI law applies to the facts of your case, and issue a written decision about your eligibility for UI.

 You may have an attorney or agent represent you at administrative hearings conducted by DWD, but one is not required.
-Many merits represent themselves at hearings.
-Of more information, see the section on Legal Help for Appeal below.
+Many parties represent themselves at hearings.
+For more information, see the section on Legal Help for Appeal below.

 Only the party who requested the hearing (the appellant) may withdraw their request.
 The appellant may withdraw their request for a hearing at any time during the appeal process online, by mail, by fax, or by calling the Hearing Office.